vivek-uka/Batch-Opt-Highway-Driving/README.md

 ```
 * [NGSIM dataset](https://drive.google.com/drive/folders/1cgsOWnc4JTeyNdBN6Fjef2-J5HqjnWyX?usp=sharing)

-    The dataset is for the I-80 freeway in the San Francisco Bay area , which can be downloaded from the above link.
-After downloading the data, place the downloaded file in `ros_ws/src/highway_car/highway/car`.
+    The dataset is of the I-80 freeway in the San Francisco Bay area.
+Download the dataset from the link above and place them in `ros_ws/src/highway_car/highway/car`.
 The dataset has been taken from the [US Department of Transportaion website](https://data.transportation.gov/Automobiles/Next-Generation-Simulation-NGSIM-Vehicle-Trajector/8ect-6jqj).

 ## Installation